NobodyPickedThis/Basic-Synthesizer/readme.txt

 =====SETUP=====
- 1) Set up a virtual environment in the working directory

- 2) Install dependencies using pip (numpy, matplotlib, mido, pyaudio)
+ 1) Install dependencies

- 3) Configure consts.py to recognize your hardware (although autodetection should hopefully handle outputs if set to '')
+ 2) Configure consts.py to recognize your hardware (although autodetection should hopefully handle outputs if set to '')

- 4) Run Synth.py
+ 3) Run Manager.py

 =====FEATURES TO WORK ON=====

- 1) Apply MIDI CC to Synth parameters
-    - Should be able to change (or interpolate between!) wave types, adjust amplitude
-    - Be scalable for when more features are added

-=====ISSUES=====

- 1) Tone is still colored, most notable when using Sine.

- 2) Cutoff Modulation is choppy.
-Could probably use interpolation?
-Or maybe needs to be updated more often than every buffer scan...?
+ 1) Filter frequency response plot?